k8ssandra/k8ssandra-operator/docs/content/en/components/reaper/_index.md

 ```

 This will deploy a single Reaper pod in each datacenter.
 This is necessary if Reaper instances cannot access all Cassandra pods through JMX (including pods in the other datacenters).
-In case cross DC JMX access is possible, you can deploy a single Reaper instance in the first DC using the following configuration:
+If cross DC JMX access is possible, you can deploy a single Reaper instance in the first DC using the following configuration:

 ```yaml
 spec: